zxing-cpp/zxing-cpp/wrappers/rust/README.md

 }
 ```

 Note: This should currently be considered a pre-release.
-The API may change slightly to be even more "rusty" depending on community feedback.
+The API may change slightly to be even more
+"rusty" depending on community feedback.

 ## Optional Features

 zxing-cpp provides features that are behind [Cargo features](https://doc.rust-lang.org/cargo/reference/manifest.html#the-features-section).
 They are:

 * `bundled` uses a bundled version of the [zxing-cpp](https://github.com/zxing-cpp/zxing-cpp) c++ library.
-* [`image`](https://crates.io/crates/image) allows convenient `ImageView::from(&GreyImage)` conversion.
+* [`image`](https://crates.io/crates/image) allows convenient `ImageView` construction from `GreyImage` and `DynamicImage`.

+## Benchmarking

+To compare the performance of this Rust wrapper project with other availble barcode scanner Rust libraries,
+I started the project [zxing-bench](https://github.com/axxel/zxing-bench).
+The README contains some a few
+results to get an idea.